 The Traffic Violation and Registration Program of the Wisconsin Department of Transportation will be used to suspend the registration of one or all vehicles owned when citations and penalties issued by the University to the vehicle owner remain unpaid.

-Vehicles with unpaid citations are subject to being towed from campus at the owner/operator's expense.
+Vehicles with unpaid citations are subject to being towed or booted at the owner/operator's expense.

 Payment of Fines

 - Make payment on-line at: https://www.uww.edu/apps/icit/aimsweb/

 - Bring citation and payment to Parking Services, located in the Visitor Center, 826 Starin Road.

 - By mailing the citation (postage required) to the address on the front of the citation.
 Include your name, license plate and citation number with payment.

 Make checks payable to: UW-Whitewater.

 PLEASE NOTE THAT UW-WHITEWATER IS NOT RESPONSIBLE FOR CASH OR CHECKS SENT THROUGH THE MAIL.

 Not sure what is your total balance due for parking citations?
 Use the Citation Balance Due Form to find out!